Why Use Angry Space Triangles?

 Painted Providence-class Carrier

-A lot of preparation went into painting this miniature – my client and I discussed lots of topics: we talked paint colours, what sigils to use and where to place and what to do for battle damage.
-While all the communication was quite time consuming, it was very much worth it to esnure we were on the same page when it came to getting the requirements correct.
+While all the communication was quite time consuming, it was very much worth it to esnure we were on the same page when it came to getting the requirements right!

 Painted Revell 1/5000 scale Imperial Star Destroyer